Walter Heiman: Persecution and emigration

 After the war Walter returned to Essen and went to work as an apprentice in the grain distribution business, which later led to him starting his own grain business in 1926.
-He was unable to pursue a college education because of Germany's discrimination laws on Jewish families that wouldn't allow more than one Jewish sibling to attend college, and since his older brother Kurt was already in college this prevented Walter from enrolling.
+He was unable to pursue a college education because of Germany's discrimination laws on Jewish families that would not allow more than one Jewish sibling to attend college, and since his older brother Kurt was already in college this prevented Walter from enrolling.
 He married Trude Weyl from Kleve on the last day of 1935, and they had two children together.

 After the Nazis took power in Germany in the 1930s, the hardships became much worse as Jewish assets were seized, and so Walter fled Germany to the United States in 1938 with his pregnant wife and only $25.
 His older sister Lily, parents and in-laws all were murdered in the Holocaust.
 After arriving in the United States, he and Trude initially stayed with relatives in Chicago, while he learned the English language in night school and from listening to the radio.
 They lived in Chicago until 1941 with very little means.
 Eventually, he became a United States citizen in 1945.